 Wonder Woman Beginning Reader Books

-Wonder Woman To The Rescue by Courtney Carbone highlights how Wonder Woman is here to help and save the day.
+Wonder Woman To The Rescue by Courtney Carbone highlights how Wonder Woman is here to help and, of course, save the day.
 The text is the perfect length for new readers eager to do it all themselves and the illustrations act as a great scaffold if they need a little help.

 Wonder Woman: I Am An Amazon Warrior by Steve Korte is another origin story and a great option for kids who are too young to see the film but want to.
-The illustrations are of the characters in the film and the story follows the film’s origin story and the focus on the training with the Amazons.
+The illustrations are of the characters in the film, while the story follows the film’s origin story and the focus on the training with the Amazons.

 Wonder Woman Classic: I Am Wonder Woman by Erin K. Stein has a very similar storyline to the Ralph Cosentino book in a different package.
-Readers are taken through Wonder Woman’s origin story and adventures.
+Readers travel through Wonder Woman’s origin story and adventures.
 This book will appeal to kids who are starting to read independently.